(detail)Russian Jazz , 2016 acrylic on linen / Städtische Galerie im Lenbachhaus und Kunstbau, München, Permanent loan of the KiCo Collectio

 14/10/2018 - 13/01/2019

-In the autumn of 2018, MDD will organize an exhibition with Charline von Heyl (born 1960) that will occupy the full scale of the museum.
-Since the 1980s von Heyl is known for her innovative, radical approach to abstract painting.
+With Snake Eyes, the MDD presents the abstract work of Charline von Heyl (b.
+1960, Mainz) for the very first time in Belgium.
+Since the 1980s, this German artist, living in America, is known for her innovative, radical approach to abstract painting.
 Rather than abstracting the reality that surrounds us, the core of her practice stems from the images that arise during improvisation on the canvas.
 Her work is mainly driven by intuition - a colour, a movement, or a state of mind gives rise to powerful compositions that allow an endless number of interpretations.
-Contemplation and imagination are the key to her work: “A lot of people in the art world are actually unlearning to see.
-What I would like my paintings to do is to break that barrier, to impose themselves and insist on being seen despite that fear” (Charline von Heyl).
+Contemplation and imagination are the key to her work.

-'Charline von Heyl – Snake Eyes' has been organized in cooperation with Deichtorhallen Hamburg.
+'Charline von Heyl – Snake Eyes' has been organized in cooperation with Deichtorhallen Hamburg & The Hirshhorn Museum and Sculpture Garden Washington DC.